Contacts and Referrals

 Any significant information received about a child who is an open case should be regarded as an Initial Contact, passed to the child's allocated social worker and recorded on the electronic data-base.

-The Common Assessment Framework (CAF) is not a referral form, although it may be used to support a referral or a specialist assessment.
+An Early Help Assessment is not a referral form, although it may be used to support a Referral or a specialist assessment.

 In all other cases, at the point when an Initial Contact is made, the duty worker should establish whether the enquiry can be dealt with by the provision of information and advice or re-direction to other agencies or services.